mattermost/docs/source/administration/legacy-upgrade.md

 7. Start your server and address any setting changes relevant in the latest version of Mattermost
       1. Run `sudo start mattermost`.
       2. Open the **System Console** and save a change to upgrade your `config.json` schema to the latest version using default values for any new settings added.
-8. If you have TLS set up on your Mattermost server, run `sudo setcap cap_net_bind_service=+ep ./bin/platform` in your Mattermost directory to allow Mattermost to bind to low ports.
+8. If you have TLS set up on your Mattermost server, run `sudo setcap cap_net_bind_service=+ep ./bin/platform` in your Mattermost directory to allow Mattermost to bind to low ports
-9. Test the system is working by going to the URL of the server with an `https://` prefix.
+9. Test the system is working by going to the URL of the server with an `https://` prefix
       1. You may need to refresh your Mattermost browser page in order to get the latest updates from the upgrade.

 ## Upgrade Enterprise Edition to 3.0.3

-Mattermost 3.0 lets users maintain a single account across multiple teams on a Mattermost server.
+In Mattermost 3.0 users can maintain a single account across multiple teams on a Mattermost server.
 This means one set of credentials, one place to configure all account settings, and a more streamlined sign up and team joining process.

 If your Mattermost server has duplicate accounts (users with multiple accounts in multiple teams with the same email address or username), you need to understand the 3.0 upgrade process in detail and take special steps to upgrade successfully.